Oil prices rise as stocks erase losses sparked by Iran war

 Some strategists viewed the newly enacted blockade as a way for the U.S. to possibly get Iran back to the negotiating table, which many say would be a positive for markets.

-"The focus now shifts to whether the naval blockade encourages another round of negotiations, whether the Iranian-backed Houthis in Yemen try to block the southern end of the Red Sea and what the likes of China make of interference in their oil imports," said Chris Turner, global head of markets at ING.
+"The focus now shifts to whether the naval blockade encourages another round of negotiations, whether the Iranian-backed Houthis in Yemen try to block the southern end of the Red Sea and what the likes of China make of interference in their oil imports," Chris Turner, global head of markets at ING, said.

 The speaker of Iran’s parliament wrote Sunday on X: “Enjoy the current pump figures.
 With the so-called ‘blockade’, Soon you’ll be nostalgic for $4–$5 gas.”